Bill Johnson (pastor): Biography

 Johnson is a fifth-generation pastor and has held the position of senior leader at Bethel Church since 1996.
-He is known for leading a church and Christian movement with a large focus on miracles and the Holy Spirit.
-According to Christianity Today, Johnson has "considerable influence among charismatic Christians all over the world".
-Johnson joined Bethel with a stipulation that the message would always be about revival, with an emphasis on God's supernatural presence.
-The church lost a thousand members over his vision.
-However, under his leadership, the church has since grown from 2,000 members in 1996 to over 11,000 in 2019.
-His father, M. Earl Johnson, previously held the Senior Pastor position from 1968 to 1982, when Bethel Church was part of the Assemblies of God.
-Prior to this position, Johnson, along with his wife, served as the Senior Pastors of Mountain Chapel in Weaverville, California from 1978 to 1996.
+His ministry is associated with a charismatic movement emphasizing revival, healing, and the gifts of the Holy Spirit.
+According to Christianity Today, Johnson holds "considerable influence among charismatic Christians all over the world".
+His father, M. Earl Johnson, previously served as Bethel's senior pastor from 1968 to 1982, during the church's affiliation with the Assemblies of God.
+Before joining Bethel, Johnson and his wife served as the senior pastors of Mountain Chapel in Weaverville, California from 1978 to 1996.

-Johnson attended a John Wimber signs and wonders conference in 1987 with the specific goal of seeking a revival of healing.
-He left discouraged because he had been teaching the same concepts John Wimber had been teaching, but the outcome was drastically different.
-Johnson states that this discouragement brought about a realization that faith required risk, and after this realization, the healing miracles began to happen.
-He traveled to Toronto, Canada in 1995 to attend some of the Toronto Blessing revival meetings.
-Johnson recounts receiving a fresh touch from God at these meetings that focused his life's work on pursuing the Holy Spirit and the gifts of the Spirit.
+In 1987, Johnson attended a "signs and wonders" conference led by John Wimber in hopes of advancing healing ministry, but later expressed disappointment: “They had fruit for what they believed.
+All I had was good doctrine.”
+He identified this as a turning point, stating that embracing “faith”—understood as taking risk—opened the way for reported healing manifestations in his ministry.
+In 1995, he traveled to Toronto, Canada to attend some of the Toronto Blessing revival meetings, where he described being significantly affected by the spiritual atmosphere and shifted toward a stronger emphasis on charismatic gifts and supernatural ministry in his leadership.

-In 1998, Johnson, along with Bethel Senior Associate Leader Kris Vallotton, started the Bethel School of Supernatural Ministry to train students to become revivalists.
+In 1998, Johnson, along with Bethel Senior Associate Leader Kris Vallotton, started the Bethel School of Supernatural Ministry.
 The school has over 2,000 students from 57 countries.
 Johnson is also part of the Core Residential Faculty at Wagner University in Rancho Cucamonga, CA.

-Brenda ("Beni"), the wife of Bill Johnson, passed away from cancer on 13 July, 2022.
+Brenda ("Beni"), the wife of Bill Johnson, died of cancer on July 13, 2022.

 Bill and Brenda Johnson have three children including: Brian Johnson, Eric Johnson and Leah Valenzuela.

-Popular culture
+Media appearances

 Johnson has appeared in multiple documentaries, including Father of Lights and Holy Ghost Reborn, produced by Darren Wilson.
 He has also been interviewed and highlighted in several CBN news stories.
 He was featured on the cover of Charisma magazine in August 2016 with a story titled "Born for Revival."
 Johnson was also a guest on Sid Roth's It's Supernatural in October 2016.
-Johnson was featured in the 2018 documentary American Gospel: Christ Alone as a prominent figure in the prosperity gospel movement, emphasizing supernatural miracles as evidence of salvation.
-Johnson has also been the subject of criticism.
+He was later featured in the 2018 documentary American Gospel: Christ Alone which criticized aspects of the prosperity gospel and portrayed Johnson as a key figure within that movement.